 “(I’m) very thankful for the wonderful people at UNC, and the amazing things they did for me,” McKenzie said, adding that his experience made him want to give back, and he felt that his participation in clinical research helped fill the need to help others.

 McKenzie shared his story as part of “Understanding Melanoma: From Prevention to Treatment,” a seminar held by UNC Lineberger and the Melanoma Research Foundation on May 14 for patients and caregivers at the William and Ida Friday Center for Continuing Education in Chapel Hill.
 Physicians, researchers and staff spoke about advances in treatment and care for melanoma, research and prevention, as well as best practices to address the psychosocial aspects of care.

-The agenda included a talk on advances in identifying which patients require complete surgical dissection of lymph nodes by UNC Lineberger’s David Olilla, MD, the James and Jessie Millis Distinguished Professor of Surgery and the co-director of the UNC Melanoma Program, and a presentation by UNC Lineberger’s Justin Yopp, PhD, assistant professor in the UNC School of Medicine, on how to communicate about cancer with children or grandchildren.
+The agenda included a talk on advances in identifying which patients require complete surgical dissection of lymph nodes by UNC Lineberger’s David Ollila, MD, the James and Jesse Millis Distinguished Professor of Surgery and the co-director of the UNC Melanoma Program, and a presentation by UNC Lineberger’s Justin Yopp, PhD, assistant professor in the UNC School of Medicine, on how to communicate about cancer with children or grandchildren.